-The provisions of these requirements constitute minimum and not maximum standards, and these requirements should not be used to prevent companies from exceeding these standards.
+The provisions of these requirements constitute minimum and not maximum standards.
 Suppliers are expected to comply with applicable law and, where the provisions of law and these requirements address the same subject, to apply that provision which affords the greater protection.

-Compliance with the law and these Ethical Trade Requirements is mandatory and we will view any failure to adhere to these requirements and the law as a potential material breach of contract.
+Compliance with the law and these Ethical Trade Requirements is mandatory and we will view any failure to adhere to these requirements and the law as a potential material breach of contract, where adequate remediation has not been implemented.

-1.2 Our expectations of suppliers:
+1.2 Our expectations of suppliers

 It is the supplier's responsibility to ensure that the manufacture of all products and provision of all goods and services is carried out in compliance with these Ethical Trade Requirements which apply throughout the whole supply chain including sub-suppliers and subcontractors.
-We work to improve our purchasing practices and expect suppliers to do the same.
+We expect that our suppliers demonstrate responsible purchasing practices.

-We expect suppliers to ensure they have appropriate governance & management; stakeholder engagement; risk assessment; policy; due diligence, including but not limited to regular independent auditing of production facilities; grievance, escalation and remediation; and awareness raising measures in place (in line with the relevant aspects of the ETI Base Code, ILO Conventions, UNGPs and MNE Guidelines) to ensure adherence with these Ethical Trade Requirements; and that these requirements are passed on and upheld across the supply chain.
+We expect suppliers to ensure they have appropriate governance and management; stakeholder engagement; risk assessment; policy; due diligence, including but not limited to regular independent auditing of production facilities; grievance, escalation and remediation; and awareness raising measures in place (in line with the relevant aspects of the ETI Base Code, ILO Conventions, UNGPs and MNE Guidelines) to ensure adherence with these Ethical Trade Requirements; and that these requirements are passed on and upheld across the supply chain.